-Have you ever wondered what would have happened if that glass slipper left by the Cinderella at the price house was fitted to another women’s feet?
+Have you wondered what would have happened if the glass slipper left by Cinderella at the prince’s house fitted another woman’s feet?
 He would have ended up marrying another woman.
-It was the wrongest assumption we all have ever seen.
-As per the data collected in the US, female shoe sales by size is normally distributed because of the physical makeup of most of the women are the almost same.
+It has been one of the amusing assumptions we all have ever come across.
+As per the data collected in the US, female shoe sales by size is normally distributed because the physical makeup of most women is almost the same.

 8. Birth Weight

 9. Student’s Average Report

 Nowadays, schools are advertising their performances on social media and TV.
-They present the average result of their school and attract the parents to get their child admitted into that school.
-School authority finds the average academic performance of the students, and mostly, it follows the normal distribution curve.
-The number of average intelligent student is higher than the intelligent and poor students.
+They present the average result of their school and allure parents to get their child enrolled in that school.
+School authorities find the average academic performance of all the students, and in most cases, it follows the normal distribution curve.
+The number of average intelligent student is higher than most other students.